sebastienros/fluid/README.md

 Blocks are useful when manipulating a section of a a template as a set of statements.

-To create a custom tag or block it is necessary to create a class implementing the `ITag` interface, or for most common cases to just inherit from some of the availabe base classes.
+To create a custom tag or block it is necessary to create a class implementing the `ITag` interface, or for most common cases to just inherit from some of the available base classes.

 ### Creating a custom tag